 This means that although exclusive, they are not always as expensive as a Vintage.
 The smaller quintas can essentially, produce a Single Quinta Vintage whenever they feel they have enough grapes of high enough quality.

-With the rubies out of the way, it’s time to discuss the second broad variety of Port and a personal favourite of ours.
+With the rubies out of the way, it’s time to discuss the second broad variety of port and a personal favourite of ours.
 Tawnies start their lives as ruby ports but lose their deep red colour due to their aging.
 As they age, they turn from deep ruby, to amber orange, before reaching their typical golden-brown colour.
 Unlike rubies, tawnies will typically be aged in smaller wooden casks of between 500-600 litres called pipes.
 The smaller casks are used to allow a gentle exposure to oxygen.
 This exposure is what imparts flavours described as dried fruit, caramel, or nuts to the wine.

 Tawny and Reserve Tawny Port

-At the bottom of the scale is the typical Tawny Port and it will be labelled without an indication of age.
+At the lower end of the scale is the typical Tawny Port and it will be labelled without an indication of age.
 In this case it will usually be a blend of wines that has spent around three years in oak barrels.
 Above this you have Reserve Tawny Port.
 Similar to a reserve ruby, these will be more complex as they’re blended with aged and higher quality wines.

 After reserve tawny, you have aged tawny.
 These tawny ports will have the age of the blend on the bottle.
 They come in 10, 20, 30 and 40 year ages.
 Here it’s an average of the wines in the bottles, and not completely made up of a specific age of wine.
-For example, a 10-year tawny can be made of a blend of 5 and 20 year aged old wine.
+For example, a 10-year tawny can be made of a blend of 5 and 20 year aged wine.
 In most cases, aged tawnies will continue to be tested and blended to fit the house style.
 To newcomers to port wine, we often recommend starting with a 10-year aged tawny.
 It’s both intricate enough to get all the sweetness and dried-fruit characteristics of an aged tawny, while also being substantially cheaper than 20-year tawnies and Colheitas.
 You can find a good 10-year tawny for around €15 in a supermarket, sometimes less if you find a good offer.

 Colheita is the Portuguese word for harvest, and similarly to a vintage it refers to a specific harvest year.
 Originally, Colheitas were produced by the Portuguese port houses in an attempt to create an exclusive tawny to rival the vintage rubies.
 With their success, came replication and now many of the other port houses produce their own colheita.
 Two dates will appear on the label, the specific year of harvest and the year of bottling.
 Although colheita is still the Portuguese word, you’ll find similar varieties called single vintage from other port houses.